 (WordPress plugin repository)

-For a detailed article about WP plugins go here:
+For more information about plugins go here:

 WordPress Themes

-For more information about WordPress themes go here:
+For more information about themes go here:

-WordPress Translations
+WordPress Language Translations

-WordPress has been translated and localized into over 70 languages in addition to English …
+WordPress has been translated and localized into over 70 international languages and dialects in addition to English …

-The search term “WordPress” alone receives around 2.7 million searches per month on Google.
-Additional WordPress-related terms (e.g. “WordPress themes”, “WordPress plugins”, ”WordPress SEO”, etc. brings the total number of online searches for WordPress terms to more than thirty-five million …
+The search term “WordPress” alone receives around 2.7 million monthly searches on Google.
+Including WordPress-related terms (e.g. “WP themes”, “WordPress plugins”, ”WordPress SEO”, etc. brings the total number of online searches for WordPress terms to more than 30 million …

-(WordPress searches online)
+(WP-related searches online)

-If you compare searches for WordPress to other CMS platforms, WordPress gets searched online five times more than Joomla and 9x more than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress gets searched online five times more than Joomla and 9x more often than Drupal.

 WordPress Developers

-You can find WordPress developers and designers for hire by searching on freelancing sites like Upwork …
+You can find WordPress developers and designers for hire at freelancing sites like Upwork …

-According to Upwork, the typical cost for WordPress jobs is between $10 – $500 …
+According to Upwork, the typical WordPress job cost ranges are around $10 – $500 …

-(Source: Upwork)
+(Source: Upwork.com)

-In other blog posts, you will learn:
+In other blog posts, we will cover the following areas in great detail:

 - Ways to automate your business with WordPress,